Things to Do , Adventure Sports , Lakes & Watersports , Sports & Outdoors

 Susquehanna Outdoor Adventures

-Susquehanna Outdoor Adventures offers single and double-person kayaks that are perfect for exploring the river.
+Susquehanna Outdoor Adventures offers single and tandem kayaks that are perfect for exploring the river.
 After a day of paddling, spend the night at one of their private island campsites.

 The National Park Service protects over 100 miles along the NEPA border.